SweetJenn23/UofA/EnvironmentSetup.md

 16. From a terminal on your computer, navigate to the directory where you saved the SSH Key Pair, *DJBlockchain*.
 An example location is shown below.

    * **Note:** If you're running Windows then you will need to [install PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You will use PuTTY anywhere a terminal is used.
+Please refer to the ![Installing and Configuring PuTTY to connect to the LinuxOne Cloud from Windows.pdf]! for details on connecting with Windows to the IBM Cloud.

    ![Download location example.](images/DownloadDirectory.png)